-Surely this is the right moment for each of us to look deep within our "hearts" and be sure that God is in the very center and that we are loyal to God!
+Surely this is the right moment for each of us to look deep within our "hearts" and be certain that God is in the very center and that we are loyal to Him!

 Prayer: We are grateful, Father, for the warnings Your Word gives us.
-May we follow Your guidance each day.
+May You be at the center of our hearts as we seek to follow Your guidance each day.
 In Jesus’ Name, Amen.

 Scripture For Today: They would not be like their ancestors - a stubborn and rebellious generation, whose hearts were not loyal to God, whose spirits were not faithful to him.
 Psalm 78:8

 Please leave a comment and tell us how you were helped by today's devotional!